-Liquid Vs. Granular Herbicides
+Liquid vs. Granular Herbicides

-Herbicides come in liquid and granular forms.
+Herbicide products come in liquid and granular forms.
 Either can be effective, as long as the right amount reaches the right plant.

 Dr. Rebecca Grubbs, a turf specialist at Texas A&M University, said it’s up to the user to decide which is best for them.
 “Just make sure you follow the instructions on the label,” Grubbs advised.

-Weed, Feed Separately
+Weed and Feed Separately

 Turf experts sound an alarm about one popular kind of product you’ll see prominently displayed — the “weed and feed” concoctions that combine herbicide and fertilizer.